 Originally created as an open-source testing ground for Netscape, Mozilla gained a following of its own as AOL put its stamp on Netscape.
 Mozilla implemented many of the features that have since made Firefox popular.
 Official development has moved on to Firefox, and the suite continues in the form of SeaMonkey.

-In addition to Firefox and SeaMonkey, Mozilla's “Gecko” engine is the basis for a number of platform-specific browsers, including K-Meleon for Windows and Camino for Macintosh.
+In addition to Firefox and SeaMonkey, Mozilla's “Gecko” engine is the basis for a number of platform-specific browsers, such as K-Meleon for Windows.

 - Features: Web · Email · Chat · Editor